Nikki G. Setzler

-Nikki G. Setzler (born August 7, 1945) is a politician who is the Democratic member of the South Carolina Senate, representing the 26th District since 1976.
+Nikki G. Setzler (born August 7, 1945) is an American politician who is a Democratic member of the South Carolina Senate, representing the 26th District since 1976.
 In November 2020, Setzler announced that he would step down as Minority Leader.

-After the resignation of North Dakota's Ray Holmberg on June 1, 2022, Setzler became the country's longest serving, incumbent state senator.
+After the resignation of North Dakota's Ray Holmberg on June 1, 2022, Setzler became the country's longest serving incumbent state senator.
+For much of his tenure, Setzler was the only elected Democrat representing a portion of Lexington County above the county level.